JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8009 days**.

-And here is a just a random fact -  **The smallest man ever was Gul Mohammed (1957-1997) of India, who measured 1 feet, 10? inches**.
+And here is a just a random fact -  **Most fleas do not live past a year old**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)